 - 1. A claimant's beneficiaries are entitled to compensation for the death of the employee.
-The children will obtain compensation of 66 & 2/3 of the wages of the deceased employee with 10% additional for each child in the excess of two.
+The children will obtain compensation of 66 &2/3 of the wages of the deceased employee with 10% additional for each child in the excess of two.
 If there is a surviving spouse, the spouse gets 66 & 2/3 of the wages with increases depending on the number of dependent children.
 19 Del.C. § 2330. - 2.
-Compensation for children is payable until the child reaches 18 years or if over 18 years, if a full-time student until 25.
-The surviving spouse is entitled to 400 weeks of compensation and benefits will continue after this period until the surviving spouse dies.
-Remarriage will reduce the compensation rate after ten years
+Compensation for children is payable until the child reaches 18 years or if over 18 years if a full time student living at home and in such case enrollment ceases or the child reaches 25.
+The surviving spouse is entitled to 400 weeks of compensation and benefits will continue after this period until the surviving spouse dies or remarries.